PHP Login Form with Remember-Me using Cookie and Session

 Screenshot of the folder structure and files:

-In 'cfg' folder, we have kept dbconnect.php, it is used to connect to MySQL database.
+In the 'cfg' folder, we have kept dbconnect.php, it is used to connect to the MySQL database.

 index.php is the home page and header.php is the html header layout.
-The home page is very simple, user can click on Login link and login into the system.
+The home page is simple, user can click on the Login link and login into the system.

-The table named 'users' is used in MySQL database to store user details.
-Table structure is given below:
+We will use a table named 'users' in the MySQL database to store the user details.
+The table structure is given below:

 Remember Me for Login using PHP Session and cookie